-30 Penonally, I think to the acopemer persons a legitimate discursive community, and that a certain degree of local dialect is appropriate but the public's reaction to this dialect or jargon (and the widespread indifference to "high ard" in general diemonstrates the creatin contemporary stones (i.e. the postmodern assorbies) lack the seductive power of the older narratives their extrusing to replace of displace.
+39 Personally, I think that the academy represents a legitimate discursive community, and that a certain degree of local diacet is appropriate, but the public's reaction to this dialect or appropriate (and the widespread indifference to "high at" in general demonstrates that certain contemporary stores (i.e. the postmodern assettiet) task the seductive power of the older marraives their or trung to replace or displace.

 This is just a dressed up way of insisting that the problems with grand narrative are not to be solved by narrative dissolution, but by more careful narrative construction and more discerning narrative consumption.
 Along with Kim Worthington, I would suggest that "only within a framework of shared signification do we have the potential authority to co-write our meaning and our narratives of selfhood" (275), and (to abandon my plain-speak for a second), that "the construction of a subject's sense of self should be understood as a creative narrative process achieved within a plurality of intersubjective community protocols" (Worthington 13, emphasis mine).
 What this means is just that we must maintain the crucial distinctions between shared, imposed and non-narratives; one cannot escape the second with the third, and only the first houses the possibility of dignified, self-directed, and, above all, meaningful, existence.
+Conclusion